Before we move on, we need some theory.

 n- The number of copies there is of every document.
 Replicas.

-When creating a database or doing a read or write you can send your own values
+When creating a database you can send your own values with request and

 We will focus on the shards and replicas for now.